kyma-project/kyma/tests/integration/istio-injection/README.md

-# API Controller Integration Tests
+# Istio Injection Integration Tests

 ## Overview

-This folder contains the integration tests for the `api-controller` component.
+This folder contains the integration tests for the `istio sidecar injection`.
 The tests are written in Go.
 Run them as standard Go tests.

 ## Usage